chboudry/aml-secure-pipeline/README.md

 1. A secure AML workspace running in Azure
 1. A compute cluster available called "cpu-cluster" (or change the pipeline.yml to match the name of your cluster)
 1. A public azure Container registry
+1. A vnet + subnet where ACI will be deployed, must be within the same VNET of AML or peered to it.

 Next steps are to build and run the self hosted runner in a Azure Container Instance:
 1. [Create an app registration within Azure AD with OpenID Connect](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-openid-connect)